ShravanMeena/shravanmeena/README.md

-- 👋 Hi, I’m Shravan Meena
+# 👋 Hi, I’m Shravan Meena
 - 🔭 A passionate self-taught Full Stack developer from India.
 - 👀 I love ...coding
-- 🌱 I’m currently working on my personality development.
-  - 🌱 I’m currently working at [PILLOW](https://www.pillow.fund/) as a REACT NATIVE DEVELOPER.
+- 🧑‍💻 I’m currently working at [PILLOW](https://www.pillow.fund/) as a REACT NATIVE DEVELOPER.
-  - 🌱 I’m pastly working at [KHELGULLY](https://khelgully.com/) as a LEAD FRONTEND DEVELOPER.
+- 🧑‍💻 I’m pastly working at [KHELGULLY](https://khelgully.com/) as a LEAD FRONTEND DEVELOPER.
 - 📫 My Portfolio Link :[shravanmeena.com](https://shravanmeena.com/)
 - 😱 I have pinned some of my best projects (Scroll and see)